5 Best Practices for a Multilingual Website

 Building trust in your audiences

 Do you know 40% of global consumers won’t buy in other languages?
 When communicating with your audiences in their own languages, you can avoid regretful miscommunication and misunderstanding and provide your audiences with clear and accurate products/services information in a language that they are fluent in.
-This is the key to convince more audiences to trust your brand and make a purchase.
+This is the key to convincing more audiences to trust your brand and make a purchase.

 Improving SEO ranking of your website

-According to Google, about 20% of all the billions of online searches being carried out in the local languages, compared to only 2% in 2014.
+According to Google, about 20% of all the billions of online searches were carried out in the local languages, compared to only 2% in 2014.
 The figures speak for themselves.
 People have a tendency to search more in their own languages.
 That means without being optimized in your audiences’ native languages, your website will not be displayed in the search results.

 A multilingual website with optimized keywords, meta-tag information, etc. ensures on-page SEO of your website in a new market and generate more organic website traffic.

 Putting the language switcher in the appropriate place